Phirat-Passi/Engine-Rating-Prediction/README.md

       3. Final Model: we will go with XGBoost as our final model because it shows more generealization to new/unseen data and slightly better test R2 score

 7. Storing the final model in a pickel file

+# 2. Basics:

+    1. How well does your model work?

+    - Ans : I implemented 9 models in which Xgboot has given the best Training R2 Score (0.865429261592139) and Test R2 Score (0.720165539805564) as compared to other algorithm that i have used.

+    2. How do you know for sure that’s how well it works?

+    - Ans: I evaluated the model's performance using both Train R2 Score and Test R2 Score as evaluation metrics.
+In conclusion, these metrics provide insights into the model's ability to generalize from the training data to unseen test data."

+    3. What stats did you use to prove its predictive performance and why?

+    - Ans: It measures how well the model's predictions align with the actual values.
+The higher the R2 score, the better the model's ability to explain the variance in the target variable.

+    4. What issues did you encounter?

+    - Ans: issues:
+        1) outliers : removed using IQR
+        2) overfitting: removed using cross validation

+    5. What insights did you obtain from this data?
+For example: What features are important?
+Why?
+What visualisations help you understand the data?

+    - Ans : important features are:
+        1. inspection Start Time
+        2. Odometer reading
+        3. year of registration